 You can tap or click on the icon that shows a magnifying glass with .1 inside.

-The physical manipulatives are an integral part of the Math-U-See instructional method and have helped students be successful in math for almost 25 years.
+The physical manipulatives are an integral part of the Math-U-See instructional method and have helped students be successful in math for over 25 years.
 Digital manipulatives have the added advantage, however, of being convenient when on the go and helpful in building large problems.
 We recommend that the digital manipulatives be used as an additional tool to enhance instruction.
 Educational researchers are still evaluating the use of digital manipulatives in math instruction; we will continue to follow this research in our efforts to provide the best quality products, both physical and digital.

 9 AM to 6 PM Eastern time,